Choosing Paint Color

 Before you start ...

-For this page, let's assume you already have a particular color scheme in mind.
+For this page, let's assume you already have some basic paint color ideas in mind.
 Your next steps are:

-The red arrow is pointing at some color swatches you're considering, but it's really hard to tell how these paint colors would look on an entire wall.
+You've already found some blue color swatches, but they're so small that it's really hard to tell what these interior paint colors would look like if they covered the entire wall.

 (Return to Top)